sshsurabhi/Instance-Segmentation-for-Humans/README.md

 * The pose estimation algorithm which incluuded here is applicapable also for 3D version.

 ### Features:
-* 177 keypoints will be generated for pose estimation which is similar with COCO dataset keypoint format.
+* 17 keypoints will be generated for pose estimation which is similar with COCO dataset keypoint format.
 * YOLO V3 algorithm for person detection.
 * Pose 3D is for pose estimation for detected person.
 * This implementation is only for 2D format but the pose estimation folders has an update for 3D version which I worked inmy later stages after my thesis.
 * Included seperate terminal support for quick and easy execution of the individual projects.
++ Final output gives a boundary box with individual masks.
+The algorithm will runs as per the numbers of persons lied in the image and gives individual and random masks to the persons.
 ### Usage:
 Training:
-* yolov3_person_det is used to train the model python yolov3_person_det.py
+* yolov3_person_det is used to train the model
+        > python yolov3_person_det.py
-* Instance-Segmentation-for-Humans/3D_Pose/detect is used to train the pose estimation model python detect.py
+* Instance-Segmentation-for-Humans/3D_Pose/detect is used to train the pose estimation model
+        > python detect.py
-* final_ouput_demo file is for acheiving Instance segmentation for an image. python final_output_demo.py
+* final_ouput_demo file is for acheiving Instance segmentation for an image.
+        > python final_output_demo.py

 The model outputs the following:
-Weight file will have 17 kheckpoints which is similar to COCO dataset.
++ Weight file will have 17 kheckpoints which is similar to COCO dataset.
-Model weights in .pth format
++ Model weights in .pth format

 ### Note2:
-+ Will update more information to
++ Will update more information soon

 ## References
 + Implementation adopted from here and is based on the idea of Pose estimation using Hour-Glass method.